JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

 ## Setting up the Raspberry Pi

-If your Raspberry Pi is already fully up and running and on the network, you may want to skip this step.
+If your RPi is already fully up and running and on the network, you may want to skip this step.

-It is assumed that you already brought your Rasberry Pi to the latest software state
+It is assumed that you already brought your RPi to the latest OS and software state.

 ```
 sudo apt update -y